 Anne-Cecile Ville is a French screenwriter and honorary Brit, having spent the last 20 years in the UK.
-In the last five years, she has written five feature films, two TV pilots and four short films.
-Last year, her rom-com feature film was listed in the top four romance screenplays in The Black List (May 2015).
-She has sold one script to date.
-When she is not writing, she likes to travel and experience new cultures.
-She is also very active across filmmaking platforms including The Story Broads.
+In May 2015, her rom-com feature film was listed in the top four romance screenplays in The Black List.
+When she is not writing, she likes to travel and immerse herself in new cultures.
 Follow Anne-Cecile on her website and twitter: @AC_Screenwriter.

 Stand-up comedy is a skill I do not possess.
 You may wonder why, as a screenwriter, I worry about stand-up comedy skills.
 I am perfectly happy plotting, scheming, outlining, writing one-pagers etc. in the comfort of my home in the hope that the material I write will eventually find its rightful (and fully paid) place (commissioned by some famous producer, obviously).

 Pitching, however, was always more of an afterthought.
 After weeks (months!) of plotting, scheming, writing, I – quite obviously – should be able to tell my story in the most entertaining way.
 Only, this could not be further from the truth as I soon found out.